nortikin/sverchok/docs/nodes/logic/evolver.rst

 The system creates a starting population, evaluates the fitness of each "agent" and creates a new population bases on the crossover of the fitter agents and a mutation chance.
 The new population is evaluated and mixed every iteration rising the global fitness of the population by generating fitter agents.

+The starting value of the Genotype nodes will be the first agent of the population.

+The fittest agent of each generation will survive cloning himself to the next iteration.

 Every agent is composed by a set of genes that can oscillate among determined values, the fitter agents have more chances to spread their genetic information.

 In Sverchok every gen is defined by a "A Number" node.
 This node type has a minimum and a maximum that will control the variation possibilities of this gen. The node can use all the "A number" nodes of the node-tree or only some of them if they are inside a "Frame Node" that can be selected from the "Genotype" dropdown menu.